top of page

 California Yacht Wedding Highlights

-as to where to sit.
+The Groom gets confused as to where to sit.

 California Wedding Highlights